s0up4200/sizechecker/README.md

 - The `--pushover` flag requires two values (both will be displayed when e.g. the new application is created [here](https://pushover.net/apps/build)):
   - `pushover-api`: Pushover's unique API token.
   - `pushover-userkey`: Pushover's unique user key.

+- The `--custom` flag is an optional message/text included in the notification.